eduardo-gualberto/react-rookie/README.md

 * creating ``useEffect`` infinite loops
 * using ``useState`` redundantly (upcoming)

+The algorithm checks if the source code file you provide structures ``useEffect`` in a way that they would run non-stop, causing many sorts of problems.
+The way it works is by identifying all the ``useStates`` and ``useEffects`` in the code, processing all ``useEffects`` into nodes, or graph vertices, and connecting each other based on the dependency array and the ``setState`` calls inside the body of the ``useEffects``.
+It decribes a Directed Graph and the challenge is to look for cycles!

+## tech-stack adopted
+* TypeScript
+* Webpack
+* Jest

+##

 ## important info
 ``react-rookie`` is a working, but still in development tool and so some use cases may not be covered by design, such as:
 * Not all hooks can be analysed.
 Currently only ```useState``` and ```useEffect``` are supported